guidetuanhp/install-proxy-on-vps-with-3proxy/README.md

 Example change line inside .proxyauth

-    johndoe:CL:johndoepassword123
+    proxyuser:CL:proxypassword

-You can also change the port, default is 3128
+You can also change the port, default https is 2610, socks5 is 2617

     nano /etc/3proxy/3proxy.cfg

 Once you've change the username / password you can start the proxy